CatLuong0106/CrimeMap/README.md

 # CrimeMap
-A reliable and up-to-date map that helps the user to navigate the Clifton based on crime rate
+A reliable and up-to-date map that helps the user to navigate in Clifton based on the crime rate